 It is proposed that the existing 100% business tax assessment be continued within the existing boundaries of the RDPBIA.
 The method for levying this 100% tax assessment is to take the base business tax levied by the City of Riverside and increase it by 100%.
-In order to allow each business owner to estimate the amount of the assessment to be levied against his or her business for the year 2016, the following example has been provided:
+In order to allow each business owner to estimate the amount of the assessment to be levied against his or her business for the year 2017, the following example has been provided:

+100% ASSESSMENT:

+EXAMPLE BUSINESS TAX PAYMENT

+Base Amount 100% amount Total Paid by

-100% ASSESSMENT: EXAMPLE BUSINESS TAX PAYMENT Base Amount Paid to City 100% amount Paid to RDPBIA Total Paid by BID Business Owner \$100 + \$100 = \$200
+Paid to City Paid to RDPBIA BID Business Owner

+\$100 + \$100 = \$200